zanami/openscholar/sites/all/modules/contrib/purl/README.txt

    l('Foobar', 'node/43', array('purl' => array('add' => array('provider' => 'views_modes', 'id' => 'list'))));

-The `l()` function is used in In all of the examples, but the same options array can be passed to `url()` or `purl_goto()` to capture the equivalent behavior.
+The `l()` function is used in all of the examples above, but the same options array can be passed to `url()` or `purl_goto()` to capture the equivalent behavior.
 For example: